Cairnarvon/progscrape/README.md

 #### SILENT!ABORN

 When using the JSON interface, you may notice a lot of posts posted by SILENT!ABORN on timestamp 1234, with a body of "SILENT".
 These are deleted posts.
-If you are haunted by them, they don't show up in the HTML interface at all.
+If you are haunted by them, using `--no-aborn` will prevent them from being entered into the database, and they don't show up in the HTML interface at all.

 #### `postcount.py`